Dilan-De-Silva/Big-Bash-Fantasy-AI-v2/README.md

 ### Strategy (via Optimisation)
 - This is the section which I developed the most enhancements and I was very happy with its performance.
+- **Build intricate game mechanics:** This season, I was helping the AI team by setting the team to consider fantasy game tricks which rely on leveraging the bench players, emergency player functionality and the vice captain role.
+Their are two advanced game strategies derived from these game mechanics which are: Vice Captain Trick & Emergency Trick.
+This season, I manually completed these tricks based on the model outputs.
+Next season, these mechanics should be built into the main optimisation or additional team setup optimisation, which will guide me exactly how to setup the team.
 - **Addition of new rules:** Build additional constraints to capture new fantasy rules